amethyst/amethyst/book/src/pong-tutorial/contribution.md

 You can find the entire code with balls, score and music on the example pages available [here][src_code].

 Next up in this book we will explain how Amethyst does Math, Input, Assets and so on.
-Whenever you have a need for more learning-by-example materials just come back to this page for an overview of available resources.
+Whenever you have a need for more learning-by-example materials come back to this page for an overview of available resources.

 ## Other tutorials or examples